-This booklet is designed to give you information on the pre-U and A level courses offered at The Purcell School for Sixth Form studies (years 12 and 13).
-If you have any further questions please speak to the appropriate Head of Department or subject teacher who will be able to give you more information.
+This booklet is designed to give you information on the A level courses offered at The Purcell School for Sixth Form studies (years 12 and 13) as well as a brief introduction to life in the Sixth Form.

 Students should expect to choose two additional subjects to study alongside Pre-U Music, which is a required course for all.